yashagarwal0307/Assignment-Automatic-speech-recognition-and-NER-classification-/README.md

 * Structured representation in the form of a fact sheet.
 * Reliable evaluation using **WER**.

-Future work can include fine-tuning domain-specific ASR/NER models (e.g., BioClinicalBERT)/ use a more vast dataset to improve accuracy in real-world clinical settings.
+Future work can include fine-tuning domain-specific ASR/NER models/ use a more vast dataset to improve accuracy in real-world clinical settings.

 ---

 ✨ This project demonstrates how multimodal AI can be applied in **healthcare speech analysis**, making unstructured medical audio more useful for decision-making.

----

-Would you like me to also create a **flow diagram (ASR → NER → Fact Sheet → Evaluation)** for your README so it looks more professional for submission?